equalitie/Caislean/doc/intro.md

 - `common`: basic system configuration hardening, including SSH, `sysctl` configuration and default file creation mask;
-- `backupninja`: backup system using backupninja and duplicity to a SFTP-enabled remote host
+- `backupninja` (_work in progress_): backup system using backupninja and duplicity to a SFTP-enabled remote host;
-- `ldap-account-manager` (_broken_): web-based management of LDAP user accounts
+- `tls`: system's TLS configuration (certificate, keys and revocation list), used by all network services;
-- `mysql`: basic MySQL installation for use by web services
+- `openldap`: OpenLDAP installation and setup for basic multi-user support;
-- `nginx`: basic nginx installation without any content
+- `openvpn`: OpenVPN server and dnsmasq for Internet access through the VPN, with authentication to OpenLDAP and/or through TLS certificates;
-- `openldap`: OpenLDAP installation and setup for basic multi-user support
+- `virtualmail`: Postfix email server and dovecot SMTP server, authenticating against and delivering mails to LDAP users;
-- `openvpn`: OpenVPN server and dnsmasq for Internet access through the VPN, with authentication to OpenLDAP and/or through TLS certificates
+- `nginx`: basic nginx installation without any content;
-- `owncloud`: Owncloud service and its configuration for nginx and PHP-FPM
+- `php-fpm`: PHP-FPM service and configuration for a use with nginx and web services that require PHP;
-- `php-fpm`: PHP-FPM service and configuration for a use with nginx and web services that require PHP
+- `mysql`: basic MySQL installation for use by web services;
-- `prosody`: Prosody XMPP server with authentication against local OpenLDAP
+- `ldap-account-manager` (_broken_): web-based management of LDAP user accounts;
-- `roundcube`: Roundcube webmail client
+- `owncloud`: Owncloud service and its configuration for nginx and PHP-FPM;
-- `samba` (_work in progress_): Samba file sharing server, to be used through the VPN, with LDAP-based authentication
+- `prosody`: Prosody XMPP server with authentication against local OpenLDAP;
-- `suricata` (_broken_): Suricata Intrusion Detection System (IDS), to produce warnings in case of network-based attacks
+- `roundcube`: Roundcube webmail client;
-- `tls`: system's TLS configuration (certificate, keys and revocation list), used by all network services
+- `samba` (_work in progress_): Samba file sharing server, to be used through the VPN, with LDAP-based authentication;
-- `usermin` (_work in progress_): web-based usermin software to allow users to perform
+- `suricata` (_broken_): Suricata Intrusion Detection System (IDS), to produce warnings in case of network-based attacks;
-- `virtualmail`: Postfix email server and dovecot SMTP server, authenticating against and delivering mails to LDAP users
+- `usermin` (_work in progress_): web-based usermin software to allow users to perform;
-- `wordpress`: Wordpress installation and its configuration for ngins and PHP-FPM
+- `wordpress`: Wordpress installation and its configuration for ngins and PHP-FPM.